solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 ## Data Drift

 Offline migration strategies have the potential for data drift.
 Data drift occurs when newly modified source data becomes out of sync with migrated data.
 When this happens, a full export or a delta export is necessary.
-To mitigate this problem, stop all traffic to the instance and then perform the export.
-If stopping all data modification traffic is not possible, it will be necessary to account for the data drift.
+To mitigate this problem, stop all write traffic to the instance and then perform the export.
+If stopping all data modification traffic is not possible, it will be necessary to account for the data drift as part of the migration effort.

-Determining the changes can become complicated if the instance tables don't have columns such as numeric primary keys, or some type of modification and creation date in every table that needs to be migrated.

-For example, if a numeric primary key is present and the migration is importing in sort order, it will be relatively simple to determine where the import stopped and restart it from that position.
-If no numeric key is present, then  utilize modification and creation date, and again, import in a sorted manner to restart the migration from the last timestamp seen in the target.
+Determining the changes can be complicated if you do not have a tracking mechanism.
+Luckily, Redis has the AppendOnly feature that will generate a log file of all key changes.
+This could be used as the diff of the instance from a particular point (such as the start of the migration).

 ## Performance recommendations